cleanlab/cleanlab/README.md

 # Wrap around any classifier.
 Yup, you can use sklearn/pyTorch/Tensorflow/FastText/etc.
 cl = CleanLearning(clf=LogisticRegression())
+# cl now also has access to all methods available to LogisticRegression
 cl.fit(X=X_train_data, labels=train_noisy_labels)
 # Estimate the predictions you would have gotten by training with *no* label issues.
 predicted_test_labels = cl.predict(X_test)